devansh016/Minimal-News/README.md

 ## Make Your First Contribution

-1. Fork this repository, **star this repository** , and clone it onto your machine.
+1. Fork this repository, **star this repository** , and clone it onto your pc.
    ```
    git clone https://github.com/<my_account>/Minimal-News.git
    ```